USA Network’s Mr. Robot, Season 2: Pessimism overtakes anger, with unfortunate results

 It doesn’t take long, however, for the show’s attempts at realism to descend into the kind of affected “darkness” so prevalent in contemporary film.
 Characters wax pseudo-poetically on the human condition, generally expressing hopelessness and angst.
 Lines such as, “We’re all just tightrope walking above that pit of ungodly pain that’s daring us to trip up,” are par for the course.
 The scenes themselves are underlit and gloomy, with shots scrubbed of color and framed to make the world seem inescapably isolating and cold.

-Matters are not helped by the scenes involving Elliot’s struggle with Mr. Robot, which end up becoming a tedious series of exchanges on the nature of “truth,” “reality,” “illusion,” “control,” etc. Additionally, Elliot’s tenuous grasp on reality gives the show creators free reign to pull the rug out from under the audience whenever they see fit.
+Matters are not helped by the scenes involving Elliot’s struggle with Mr. Robot, which end up becoming a tedious series of exchanges on the nature of “truth,” “reality,” “illusion,” “control,” etc. Additionally, Elliot’s tenuous grasp on reality gives the show creators free rein to pull the rug out from under the audience whenever they see fit.

 When Elliot states in an internal monologue that “We trust that [our senses] accurately portray the real world around us.
 But what if the haunting truth is they can’t?
 That what we perceive isn’t the real world at all, but just our mind’s best guess?
 That all we really have is a garbled reality, a fuzzy picture we will never truly make out?” one is hardly surprised.